solidi/writing/15-touch-typing-feels-good-but-isnt-for-me.md

 ![](images/15-01.jpeg)

-**MY RECENT OBSERVATIONS** of “humans with keyboards” motivated me to write this post.
+**MY RECENT OBSERVATIONS** of "humans with keyboards" motivated me to write this essay.
 It seemed, people around me type in a belabored “hunt and peck” style.
 Even a friend proclaimed he “typed more proficiently with two fingers than ten.”
 And so we fell into a debate.
 Strong opinions arose from our conversation, without an agreement if touch-typing was worth the practice.

 I prefer the "hunt and peck style" too.

 Of course, typing style is a personal choice.
 No one will ever force you to do it differently.
 Those who are curious discover their choice.
 And my curiosity set me off on a diversion of improving my typing.
 The question to myself was "With all these years behind the keyboard, how does my own style measure up?
 Can I do better?"

-This post explores my typing trials on learning touch-typing with speed and error measurements.
+This exercise explores my typing trials on learning touch-typing with speed and error measurements.
 I’ll conclude on what touch-typing feels like and why I will not switch from my self-taught typing strategy.

 ## Motivation